Wulfric of Haselbury: Life

+One of his visitors was Matilda of Wareham who had been planning to work overseas.
+Wulfric persuaded her that she should become an anchorite.
+She was committed and agreed to go to Wareham to work for over two years while a cell was created for her.
+She returned with her servant Gertrude.
+She died in the cell after fifteen years and Gertrude agreed to take her place.

 According to Abbot John of Forde Abbey, Wulfric lived alone in these simple quarters for 29 years, devoting much of his time to reading the Bible and praying.
-In keeping with the ideals of medieval spirituality, he adopted stern ascetic practices: he deprived himself of sleep, ate a frugal meatless diet, spent hours reciting the psalms sitting in a bath of cold water, and wore a hair shirt and heavy chain-mail tunic.
+In keeping with the ideals of medieval spirituality, he adopted stern ascetic practices: he deprived himself of sleep, ate a frugal and meatless diet, spent hours reciting the psalms sitting in a bath of cold water, and wore a hair shirt and heavy chain-mail tunic.

 One of the most influential anchorite priests of medieval England, he died in his cell on 20 February 1154.
 At his death, a scuffle occurred in and around St. Michael's between black-robed Norman Cluniac monks from Montacute and common folk from Haselbury and Crewkerne who had been summoned by Osbern, the priest of Haselbury.
 The monks maintained that providing food for the anchorite, which they had done for many years, gave them a claim to the holy man's mortal remains.
 But the locals forced them to withdraw and Wulfric was buried in his cell by the bishop of Bath who had visited him at his death-bed.
 For security reasons, Osbern moved Wulfric's remains twice, until they came to rest somewhere near the west end of the church, "...in a place known only to himself and God".

 Legacy

-In July 2009 The Wulfric Festival was held at the parish churches of St Michael and All Angels at Haselbury and St Martin's at North Perrott, being three days of classical, folk, jazz and West gallery music, all in aid of the restoration of the two churches.
+In July 2009, The Wulfric Festival was held at the parish churches of St Michael and All Angels at Haselbury and St Martin's at North Perrott, being three days of classical, folk, jazz, and West gallery music, all in aid of the restoration of the two churches.